 Store Data on your Own Computer

 Some churches like the peace of mind in knowing their data is backed up locally on their own computer.
-Breeze allows you to export key data into Excel files whenever you’d like (here's instructions on how to export this).
+Breeze allows you to export key data into Excel files whenever you’d like (here are instructions for exporting this).
 Additionally, we assume no one likes to feel trapped and so if for some reason you find you need to switch from Breeze to something else (which we hope you won’t :)), this makes it easy to pack up your data and take it elsewhere.

 Online Giving Security

-Credit card data is extremely sensitive and we work hard to ensure it is stored securely.
-In fact, we don't even store full card numbers on our servers nor do we have access to them.
-Instead, that data is securely stored by our payment processor (Stripe) as they specialize in areas like this.
-Stripe is one of the industry leaders in online payment processing and you can read more on their security here.
+Credit card data is extremely sensitive, and we work hard to ensure it is stored securely.
+We don't even store full card numbers on our servers, nor do we have access to them.
+Instead, that data is securely stored by our payment processor (Stripe), which specializes in areas like this.
+Stripe is one of the industry leaders in online payment processing, and you can read more about their security here.

-If you choose to embed a Breeze Online Giving form in your website we recommend you get an SSL Certification on your website.
-Your church website acts as another layer in which malicious users can try to intercept personal data and the encrypted connection means that only the correct recipient is able to read the data.
-Check with your domain name registrar to see if they have digital certification available for purchase or go through a reliable SSL certificate authority to secure your church website today.
+If you choose to embed a Breeze Online Giving form in your website, we recommend you get an SSL Certification on your website.
+Your church website acts as another layer in which malicious users can try to intercept personal data.
+The encrypted connection means that only the correct recipient can read the data.
+Check with your domain name registrar to see if digital certification is available for purchase, or go through a reliable SSL certificate authority to secure your church website today.

 We’re big fans of focusing on what we do well (software) and letting others focus on what they do well (hardware).
-As a result we use an extremely high quality commercial datacenter for reliable security and speed.
-Datacenters are given a Tier 1 - 4 rating, with 1 being the lowest/worst rating and 4 being the highest/best.
+As a result, we use the leader in cloud hosting: Amazon Web Services, to provide state-of-the-art consistency in terms of performance and security.